revng/revng/share/doc/revng/user-manual/key-concepts/artifacts-and-analyses.md

 Unlike artifacts, which are designed to be run many times during the lifetime of a project, most analyses are usually run once at the start of a project.
 In order to maintain a list of analyses that are beneficial to run at the start of a project, rev.ng maintains an [*analysis list*](../../references/pipeline.md#analysis-lists) called `initial-auto-analysis`.

-In order to run an analysis, use the `revng2 project analyze` CLI tool.
+In order to run an analysis, use the `revng project analyze` CLI tool.

 The reference documents the [full list of analyses](../../references/analyses.md).